vanessamadu/drifter_velocity_models/README.md

 - `FileNotFoundError`: If file does not exist.
 - `IOError`: If file is not readable.
 - `OSError`: If file is not a valid HDF5 file.
-- `ValueError`: If file is not in read-only mode/file has already been read.
+- `ValueError`: If file has already been read.